 However, we are not quite jumping for joy just yet; this isn’t a complete ban on microbeads in skin care products.
 Following resistance from Big Beauty, leave-on formulas (sunscreen and makeup) will still be allowed to contain tiny bits of plastic.
 According to The Telegraph2, big brands claim they would need to reformulate 90% of their skin care products, which would be “difficult” and “expensive.”

 Thankfully, microbeads are completely unnecessary.
-You can use your buying power to support ethical, eco-conscious businesses that sell products made from natural, organic ingredients instead.
+You can use your buying power to support ethical, sustainable businesses that sell products made from natural, organic ingredients instead.
 You can even knock-up your own DIY skin care products, using ingredients you probably have in the pantry.

 Natural Microbead Alternatives